 Inform your doctor and pharmacist if you are taking any of these medicines:

-- other medicines to treat viral infections e.g. delavirdine
+- medicines to treat fungal infection e.g. itraconazole, ketoconazole

-- medicines for epilepsy (seizures or fits) e.g. phenytoin, carbamazepine
+- medicines for epilepsy (fits or seizures) e.g. phenobarbital, phenytoin, carbamazepine

 This list does not include all medicines that may interact with Indinavir.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Do not take Indinavir together with food high in calories, fat and protein as the effectiveness of this medicine may be reduced.
 Ask your doctor about the types of food you should avoid.

 Store in a cool, dry place away from the reach of children.

 Protect from moisture.